 Before we were yours By Lisa Wingate

 Before we were yours is based on the true stories of the notorious real life scandal of the Tennessee Children’s home society.
-Children were kidnapped and sold from all walks of life and many even died during a period of around 30 years from 1920’s.
+Sadly children were kidnapped and sold from all walks of life.
+Many children even died during a period of around 30 years from 1920’s.
 In this riveting tale we follow the life of Avery Stafford as she attempts to unravel her families secrets.
 A heartbreaking tale giving an insight into what some of these children went through and what evil Georgia Tann covered up.

 The Wild: from lost to found on the Pacific crest trail by Cheryl Strayed